allegro/allegro.tech/_posts/2020-09-01-share-what-you-dont-know.md

 ## Proof

-Whatever you prepare — your blog posts, your youtube videos, photos on facebook from the meetups you participated in — will be your proof.
+Whatever you prepare — your blog posts, your YouTube videos, photos on Facebook from the meetups you participated in — will be your proof.
 Gather them in one place.
 Ideally you should have a single link that leads to what you have collected over the months — just as the link I have posted here earlier.
 This way there will be no questions.

 It is not a proof that you are an expert.
 It is not a proof that you now know everything about the field.
 But it is a proof that you are excited about what you are